Imagination Express: Commercial performance

-Destination: Rain Forest was the 5th most popular title in the education category sold across 11 Software Etc. stores in the Washington area in the week ending June 10, 1995.
+Destination: Rain Forest was the 5th most popular title in the education category sold across 11 Software Etc. stores in the Washington area in the week ending on June 10, 1995.

 Critical reception

 Chicago Sun-Times deemed the series "high-quality eduware" as well as "clever...mathematics teaching software".
 The newspaper said the series contained "some of the best software in years to help kids learn how to create stories".
-Computer Shopper wrote that Destination: Ocean was less effective than it could be because it separated the education and entertainment portions of the game rather than seamlessly integrating them; meanwhile Daily News said Destination: Ocean "provides such a balance".
+Computer Shopper wrote that Destination: Ocean was less effective than it could be because it separated the education and entertainment portions of the game rather than seamlessly integrating them.
+Daily News said Destination: Ocean "provides such a balance".
 The Washington Post thought Destination: Rain Forest was a "high-class creativity program".
 Computers in Libraries praised the series for "provid[ing] a host of tools and interactive methods for children to learn how to write their own stories", rather than passively absorbing the work of developers.
 PC Mag described Destination: Rain Forest as a "creativity tool".
 School Library Journal noted that recorded sounds could take up a considerable amount of space on a contemporary computer's harddrive.

 According to Billboard, the series is "award-winning".
 Destination: Rain Forest won a Newsweek Editor's Choice Awards for best children's software in 1995.
 That same year, Imagination Express received the Silver Award for Best Elementary Education Program for Children at the NewMedia INVISION Awards ceremony.
 The series won one of the four awards at the 1995-1995 Software Awards; Technology & Learning wrote that the series was "sophisticated" and "smart".